After the acceptance for a study abroad

 If you need a signature for your Bafög documents, please send it as a scanned copy to outgoing@hs-pforzheim.de.
 We will then return the signed document to you by e-mail as soon as possible.

 Even if you do not spend the semester in Pforzheim, you must pay the semester fees to remain enrolled.
+You can either take a holiday semester ("Urlaubssemester") or re-register as usual.

 After your stay, the transcript (list of all grades) is usually sent to the International Office.
 After receiving the transcript, the International Office will inform you about the receipt by e-mail.
 This may take some time.